Sw4T/Warband-Development/README.md

 # Warband-Development

-_Actually developping_ : **Truand World** - A MP Mod for Mount&Blade Warband where you fight with many differents classes, weapons and stuff but in a totally random way.
+_Actually developping_ : **Truand Brawl** - A MP Mod for Mount&Blade Warband where you fight with many differents classes, weapons and stuff but in a totally random way.
 ***
 ## Coders